‘The Bachelor: Women Tell All’ Spoilers: Colton Underwood’s Ladies Face Off & Reality Steve Dishes Out Details

-Reality Steve confirms that the “WTA” did not include Cassie Randolph, Tayshia Adams, or Hannah Godwin, since they are all still involved in upcoming episodes.
-Some of The Bachelor spoilers that have leaked out from the taping have been inconsistent on whether or not Elyse Dehlbom was there and Reality Steve says she was in Mexico attending a wedding during the taping, thus not in attendance.
+Reality Steve confirms that the “WTA” did not include Cassie Randolph, Tayshia Adams, or Hannah Godwin since they are all still involved in upcoming episodes.
+Some of The Bachelor spoilers that have leaked out from the taping have been inconsistent on whether or not Elyse Dehlbom was there, and Reality Steve says she was in Mexico attending a wedding during the taping, thus not in attendance.

 During filming, four ladies reportedly spent time in the “hot seat” talking with host Chris Harrison.
 The Bachelor spoilers indicate that viewers will see Caelynn Miller-Keyes, Hannah Brown, Nicole Lopez-Alvar, and Demi Burnett up on the stage spending some individual time talking about their Bachelor experience.